The tradition of Dao (Path or Way) was formulated by Lao Tzu in approximately 500 BC.

 As a way of seeking balance and for practical expression of internal principles, teachers from the Daoist (including Chan) tradition often include training in the martial arts, typically Taiji Quan.

 is perhaps the most highly valued concept within the Daoist teaching, with Mother Earth as the model.
-This naturalness refers not to some external ease or lack of effort, but to perfect inner attunement to the Deep Inner Essence of our selves and consequently the Deep Inner Essence of the wider world.
+This naturalness refers not to some external ease or lack of effort, but to perfect inner attunement to the Deep Inner Essence of ourselves and consequently the Deep Inner Essence of the wider world.

 The main method is to gather and refine energy (Qi or Chi).
 Externally it is practised through physical movements and breathing exercises.
 Internally it is practised by concentration of the Deep Mind on and within the body and energy field.